SciML/Integrals.jl/README.md

 ## Examples

 To perform one-dimensional quadrature, we can simply construct an `IntegralProblem`.
 The code below evaluates $\int_{-2}^5 \sin(xp)~\mathrm{d}x$ with $p = 1.7$.
-This argument $p$ is passed into the problem as the fourth argument of `IntegralProblem`.
+This argument $p$ is passed into the problem as the third argument of `IntegralProblem`.

 ```julia
 using Integrals